mendix/docs/content/en/docs/releasenotes/deployment/sap-cloud-platform.md

 #### Bug Fixes

-* Fixed updating buildpack version to latest while re-deployment of application on SAP BTP.
+* Fixed updating the buildpack version to the latest while re-deploying the application on SAP BTP.

 ### August 25, 2024